dotnet/docs/docs/languages/csharp/async.md

 *  `async` **methods need to have an** `await` **keyword in their body or they will never yield!**

 This is important to keep in mind.
 If `await` is not used in the body of an `async` method, the C# compiler will generate a warning, but the code will compile and run as if it were a normal method.
+Note that this would also be incredibly inefficient, as the state machine generated by the C# compiler for the async method would not be accomplishing anything.

 *   **You should add “Async” as the suffix of every async method name you write.**